 This process will redo any action that you had undone by accident.

-How to Undo and Redo in Pages on Mac
+How to Undo in Pages on Mac

 The process of Undo and Redo in Pages is similar to that of the Notes app on MacBook.
 Follow the method described below to Undo or Redo something in the Pages app.